The emperor’s favourite horse was shod with gold. It had a golden shoe

 “I should like to know,” said the second, “if the swallow, who flies

-so far round, in her many journeys in foreign lands ever meets with a
+so far round, in her trips journeys in foreign lands ever sees a

 better climate than this.
 What delicious dampness!
 It is really as if